depscloud/deps.cloud/content/en/docs/contributing/docker.md

 weight: 40
 ---

-In order to start developing using Docker, first deploy the stack using the directions .
+In order to start developing using Docker, first deploy the stack using the [directions](/docs/deployment/docker/).
-You can deploy the stack using either SQLite or MySQL as a backend data store.
+You can deploy the stack using SQLite, MySQL, or PostgreSQL as a backend data store.

 ## Building Local Changes